JesseCh3n/personal-page/README.md

 ## Description

 My personal page is a public website for demonstrating my full stack development work.
-It is aim for showcasing my skillsets in applying modern web development.
+It is aim for showcasing my skillsets in applying modern web development techniques.

 ## Installation